We live in a world today in which there is a growing animosity towards AI’s capabilities and where it truly stands alongside humans.

 ‘If either Plum or our E-Money Provider were to go out of business, you can make a claim to get your money back with priority over any potential creditors’

-As you can see from the image above, Plum has an overall score of 4.3 out of 5.
+According to Trustpilot, Plum has an overall score of 4.4 out of 5.

-This rating was compiled from a collection of over 900 reviews, a very healthy number.
+This rating was compiled from a collection of over 4000+ reviews.

 - Plum not only simplifies saving but makes it easier